leotrentini22/ME-GraphAU/README.md

 ## General Information

-The repository contains the code and report for the first part of the Facial Action Unit Recognition project.
+The repository contains the code for the first part of the Facial Action Unit Recognition project.
 In particular, this is an adaption to our datasets of the paper
 >
 > **"Learning Multi-dimensional Edge Feature-based AU Relation Graph for Facial Action Unit Recognition"**,
 > **IJCAI-ECAI 2022**